 application, etc. It can also be a great tool in an interview

-brochure portfolio might include: philosophy (of education and/or
+resume.
+A brochure might include: philosophy (of education and/or

-resource to showcase your technological abilities, but don’t assume that
+showcase your technological abilities, but don't assume that all

-all interviewers will be interested in this format (just as some employers
+interviewers will be interested in this format (just as some employers may

-you to post your electronic portfolio for free.
-It is safe and
+allow you to post your electronic portfolio for free.
+However,

-like PowerPoint, this is a manageable option, too.
-See sample below.
+in a document like PowerPoint, this is a manageable option too.
+See

 •Your philosophy of education